Sonarr/Sonarr/CONTRIBUTING.md

 1. Fork Sonarr
 2. Clone (develop branch) *you may need pull in submodules separately if you client doesn't clone them automatically (CurlSharp)*
 3. Run `npm install`
-4. Run `gulp watch` - Used to compile the UI components and copy them (leave this window open)
+4. Run `npm start` - Used to compile the UI components and copy them.
+    Leave this window open.
+    If you have gulp globally installed you can use `gulp watch` instead
 5. Compile in Visual Studio

 ### Contributing Code ###